 Have a look around in this short video clip.
 It was filmed in December and as you can see, the middle of Winter can be just as beautiful as summer!

-There’s plenty of space for everyone, it’s a safe place for children to run off their steam and it’s also very flat too.
+There’s plenty of space for everyone, it’s a safe place for children to run off their steam and it’s very flat too.
 You’ll be pleased to know that there aren’t any big hills to navigate!
 It’s a broad promenade walkway, with seating places and shelters for you to enjoy.
 Take in the spectacular views.

 Recharge your batteries and enjoy the views over acres of golden sands.
-Blackpool South was also the first beach on the Fylde Coast to secure the prestigious Blue Flag for the high quality of the beach and bathing waters.
+Blackpool South was also the first beach on the Fylde Coast to secure a prestigious Blue Flag for the high quality of the beach and bathing waters.

-Parking at South Shore
+Getting to South Shore

 Unless you’re lucky enough to live nearby, or even better still right on the seafront, you’ll probably need to travel to get to South Shore.